cgspeck/bcoem-score-upload/README.md

 Go to http://localhost:5000

+## `update.sh`

+You can use this script to deploy/update the app from the github repo.

 ## `passenger_wsgi.py`

 This has nothing to do with the solution at all, but Westgate's shared hosting provider requires this file.
 It seems to serve as the application entry point.